mingfang/terraform-provider-k8s/site/k8s_apiextensions_k8s_io_v1_custom_resource_definition/README.md

 spec describes how the user wants the resources to appear

-## additional_printer_columns

-additionalPrinterColumns specifies additional columns returned in Table output.
-See https://kubernetes.io/docs/reference/using-api/api-concepts/#receiving-resources-as-tables for details.
-If present, this field configures columns for all versions.
-Top-level and per-version columns are mutually exclusive.
-If no top-level or per-version columns are specified, a single column displaying the age of the custom resource is used.

-#### description

-######  TypeString

-description is a human readable description of this column.
-#### format

-######  TypeString

-format is an optional OpenAPI type definition for this column.
-The 'name' format is applied to the primary identifier column to assist in clients identifying column is the resource name.
-See https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#data-types for details.
-#### json_path

-###### Required •  TypeString

-JSONPath is a simple JSON path (i.e. with array notation) which is evaluated against each custom resource to produce the value for this column.
-#### name

-###### Required •  TypeString

-name is a human readable name for the column.
-#### priority

-######  TypeInt

-priority is an integer defining the relative importance of this column compared to others.
-Lower numbers are considered higher priority.
-Columns that may be omitted in limited space scenarios should be given a priority greater than 0.
-#### type

-###### Required •  TypeString

-type is an OpenAPI type definition for this column.
-See https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#data-types for details.
 ## conversion

 conversion defines conversion settings for the CRD.

-#### conversion_review_versions

-######  TypeList

-conversionReviewVersions is an ordered list of preferred `ConversionReview` versions the Webhook expects.
-The API server will use the first version in the list which it supports.
-If none of the versions specified in this list are supported by API server, conversion will fail for the custom resource.
-If a persisted Webhook configuration specifies allowed versions and does not include any versions known to the API Server, calls to the webhook will fail.
-Defaults to `["v1beta1"]`.
 #### strategy

 ###### Required •  TypeString

 strategy specifies how custom resources are converted between versions.
 Allowed values are: - `None`: The converter only change the apiVersion and would not touch any other field in the custom resource. - `Webhook`: API Server will call to an external webhook to do the conversion.
 Additional information is needed for this option.
-This requires spec.preserveUnknownFields to be false, and spec.conversion.webhookClientConfig to be set.
+This requires spec.preserveUnknownFields to be false, and spec.conversion.webhook to be set.
-## webhook_client_config
+## webhook

-webhookClientConfig is the instructions for how to call the webhook if strategy is `Webhook`.
+webhook describes how to call the conversion webhook.
 Required when `strategy` is set to `Webhook`.

+## client_config

+clientConfig is the instructions for how to call the webhook if strategy is `Webhook`.

 #### cabundle